connexta/karaf-tutorial/WORKSHOP-INSTRUCTIONS-PART-1.md

 1. Execute a `mvn install` to build the bundle.
 Look for warnings and errors in the output.

 Let's review what we did.
-- Created a Java inteface. big whoop
+- Created a Java interface.
+Big whoop.
 - Added the maven bundle plugin
 - Used maven to create the bundle (e.g. `target/api-1.0-SNAPSHOT`)
+WORKSHOP-INSTRUCTIONS-PART-1.md
 Let's take a quick look at the instructions to the maven bundle plugin: